 Existing development, as defined in this ordinance, is not subject to the requirements of this section.
-Expansions to structures classified as existing development must meet the requirements of this section, however the built-upon area of existing development is not required to be included in the impervious calculations.
+Expansions to structures classified as existing development on any lot other than a lot containing a single-family residence as the principle use must meet the requirements of this ordinance; however, the built-upon area of existing development is not required to be included in the impervious calculations (i.e. the maximum built-upon area).
 If structures classified as existing development are removed, the parcel's built-upon-area must comply with the standards of this ordinance.
-Lots where a single-family residence is the principal use, and the residence is defined as existing development, shall not be required to meet the built-upon area expansion requirements until July 1, 2025; however, these expansions must meet the applicable buffer and enhanced stormwater requirements.
-Beginning July 1, 2025 all expansions to existing development must comply with the build-upon area limits established in this section.